-- 1. Dietary supplements, functional foods and functional beverages; - 2.
+- 1 Functional foods and functional beverages; - 2.
 Personal care products, including skin care and cosmetic products; - 3.
 Veterinary products for companion animals, livestock and performance animals such as race horses; and - 4.
 Proprietary compounds that may be out-licensed to biotechnology and/or pharmaceutical companies.